goodmami/penman/docs/basic.rst

      --rearrange KEY       sort or randomize the order of relations on each node --canonicalize-roles  canonicalize role forms
      --reify-edges         reify all eligible edges
+     --dereify-edges       dereify all eligible edges
      --reify-attributes    reify all attributes
      --indicate-branches   insert triples to indicate tree structure

 The :command:`penman` command can read input from stdin or from one or more files.
-Currently it always outputs to stdout.
+Output is printed to stdout.
 Options are available to customize the formatting of the output, such as for controlling indentation.
 Normalization options allow one to transform the graph in predefined ways prior to serialization.
 For example:

 .. code-block:: console